 #10 –Indiana University-Bloomington

 Indiana University-Bloomington offers dozens of different pre-college programs for students to choose from, including academic enrichment programs, sports camps, foreign language programs, music and dance programs, and more.
 Sample programs include 21st Century Scholars, High School Journalism Institute, Advance College Project, and Kelley School of Business Young Women’s Institute.
-Enrolled students have the opportunity to experience campus life at a major research university, hone their academic skills, and/or expand their extracurricular pursuits.
+Enrolled students can experience campus life at a major research university, hone their academic skills, and/or expand their extracurricular pursuits.

 Financial Aid Opportunities: tuition-free scholars program (Balfour Scholars Program); other financial aid varies by program